 For the fiscal year beginning 1995, Kansas legislation established statutory limits on increases in contribution rates for KPERS employers.
 Annual increases in the employer contribution rates related to subsequent benefit enhancements are not subject to these limitations.
-The statutory cap increase over the prior year contribution rate is 1.2% of total payroll for KPERS' fiscal year ended June 30, 2018.
+The statutory cap increase over the prior year contribution rate is 1.2% of total payroll for KPERS' fiscal year ended June 30, 2019.

-The actuarially determined employer contribution rates and the statutory contribution rates were 8.39% and 8.39%, respectively, for KPERS' fiscal year ended June 30, 2018.
-The actuarially determined employer contribution rates and the statutory contribution rates were 8.46% and 8.46%, respectively, for KPERS' fiscal year ended June 30, 2017.
+The actuarially determined employer contribution and statutory contribution rates were 8.89% and 8.39% for KPERS' fiscal years ended June 30, 2019 and 2018, respectively.

-Employee contribution rates as a percentage of eligible compensation for KPERS' fiscal year ended June 30, 2018, are 6.0% and 6.0% and 2017.
+Employee contribution rates as a percentage of eligible compensation were 6.0% for KPERS' fiscal years ended June 30, 2019 and 2018, respectively.